← Back to blog

 That is why most Paddle affiliate setups end up using one of three patterns: coupon-only attribution, link-based attribution, or a dedicated affiliate tracking tool connected to Paddle webhooks and checkout metadata.

-Best Paddle affiliate tracking software options
+Best Paddle tracking software for affiliate programs

 • Tolt: strongest fit if you want very fast setup and a SaaS-first default workflow.